jarvann/nexusdownloader/README.md

 - **Simple Setup**: Easy to integrate with your workflow, making mod downloads smoother and less complicated.

 ## Getting Started
-I assume you already have python installed, if not, you need to install the latest version from here: https://www.python.org/downloads/
+* I assume you already have python installed, if not, you need to install the latest version from here: https://www.python.org/downloads/
-Bsaed on my research, you do not have to have Nexus Premium User License to get an API Key.
+* Based on my research, you do not have to have Nexus Premium User License to get an API Key.

 To set up NexusDownloader, follow these simple steps: